0xcacti/valid-json/README.md

 ### Use this at your own risk.
 I have not audited the original implementation, I tested the code sparingly, and I wrote it quickly late at night.
 Checking if JSON is valid is super gas intensive, so be sure to just use this in tests with foundry or something like that.
 Very long JSON strings will likely cause stack overflow issues.
 Welcome to solidity development.
+The main limitation is around json depth and less around length as far as I can tell.

-NOTE: This code does not work with unicode strings.
+NOTE: This code does not work with non-escaped unicode strings.
+Essentially, if you have to prepend unicode to the string `unicode'...'` this will break.

 ### Future Work
 If anyone thinks this is useful, I will put in much more effort and make this better.